Skip to main content

 Posttraumatic Stress Disorder (PTSD) is an anxiety disorder.
 The diagnosis of PTSD is made when a Veteran has been exposed to a traumatic event in which both of the following have occurred:

-• The Veteran experienced or witnessed an event that involved actual or threatened death or serious injury
+• The Veteran experienced or witnessed an event that involved actual or threatened death or serious injury.

 • The Veteran experienced a threat to the physical well-being of him/herself or others, and the Veteran’s response involved intense fear, helplessness or horror.